product-os/landr/README.md

 Generate great websites for your projects with zero configuration.

-- **Functional Websites**: Landr presents your project and its documentation in a gorgeous and UX friendly way to your end users.
-Landr can help you present your project in the best possible way while you focus on shipping features
+- **Functional Websites**: Landr renders your project and its documentation in a gorgeous and UX friendly way to your end users, in the best possible way while you focus on shipping features
 - **Follows OSS Conventions**: Landr understands most common repository conventions, and makes use of them fully.
 Build a great repository and get a great website for it.
 Its a win-win
-- **Fully Automatic**: Landr requiures no configuration at all.
+- **Fully Automatic**: Landr requires no configuration at all.
 It is smart enough to figure out what it needs on its own.
 Point it to a repository, hold tight, and let Landr do its magic